|

 * Create 12 working robotic projects, using the fully illustrated instructions provided

-* Get the best available introduction to robotics, motion control, sensors, and neural
+* Get the best available introduction to robotics, motion control, sensors, and neural intelligence

 * Put together basic modules to build sophisticated 'bots of your own design